Plan Your Trip

 Once you’re done with your underwater adventure, plan for a historical tour like no other.
 Chattanooga Horse Tram can pick you up right in front of the Aquarium for a private excursion around town ($100 per hour, 1 hour minimum).
 It’s a serious upgrade from their regular route – a 15-minute downtown loop for $30.
 The drivers are an encyclopedia of Chattanooga history and can take you virtually anywhere you want to go – although additional charges apply if you stray too far from their downtown route.
 Head over Veterans Bridge for an iconic view of the city, explore the beautiful homes of Fort Wood Historical District then spin around downtown.

 Afterwards you could grab a late lunch at any one of Chattanooga's numerous local favorites.
-Try Terra Mae Restaurant, an upscale bistro which offers a fresh new look to some traditional recipes.
+Try the Solarium Cafe, an airy cafe that captures the feel of a retro sunroom.
 Or try The Meeting Place where they offer large and small plates depending on your preference.
 Have a meal in an old converted gas station at The Universal Joint, where you can also polish up on your corn hole skills on the outdoor patio.

 Since dinner is already taken care of, you’re free to explore other pursuits.
 Why not cap off the evening with a concert?
 For classical fans, check out what the Chattanooga Symphony & Opera has to offer.
 If you happen to fall within their season, you can be soothed by the arrangements of Tchaikovsky or Dvorak while surrounded by the gold-leafed arches of the historic Tivoli Theatre.
 The Loge are the best seats in the house (typically $81) but if they’re sold out opt for Center Orchestra or Lower Balcony.